 - There was a breach in the duty of care.
 This refers to what the at-fault party did that violated the duty of care.
 If a speeding driver, for example, caused your accident, speeding would breach the duty of care, as it is not safe or legal.

-- The breach in the duty of care resulted in an accident that injured you.
-Your injury caused you to suffer expenses and impacts.
+- The breach of duty of care resulted in an accident that injured you.
+Also, you must show how the injury caused you to suffer expenses and financial losses.

-In legal matters, “recovering damages” refers to payment in compensation for harm.
+In legal matters, “recovering damages” refers to financial payment intended to compensate someone for the harm caused by another person.

-Motorcycle accident claimants in Florida can seek to recover damages that may include:
+Motorcycle accident claimants in Florida can request legal damages from an at-fault party that may include:

 - Medical expenses, such as the cost of emergency treatment, ambulance transport, hospitalization, diagnostic testing, surgical and physician services, prescription medication, physical therapy and rehabilitation, and the provision of prosthetic limbs, a wheelchair, or crutches.

-- Lost wages, if your injury prevented you from working or you had to miss work to attend an injury-related medical appointment.
+- Lost income if your injury prevented you from working or you had to miss work to attend an injury-related medical appointment.

 - Property damage you sustained in the accident, such as the cost of repairing or replacing your motorcycle or gear.